LegacyLeap Logo

 See exactly how Legacyleap’s Gen AI-driven approach applies to each type of migration, building confidence in delivery outcomes.

 Introducing AI into mission-critical Java modernization raises legitimate concerns about code security, intellectual property protection, and compliance with enterprise governance standards.
-However, AI-assisted migration doesn’t require compromising on security or control.

 Security Architecture